Ninetalesgh/dndcampaign/vault/dm/monsters.md

 - **Senses**: [Blindsight *(9m)*](game_rules.md#advanced-rules#blindsight), passive perception 9
 - **Languages**: Auran, Ignan
 - **Traits**:
    - **Pull Together (1/Day)**.
-When the mephit is reduced to 0 hit points, it may turn to smoke and disipate instead of dying.
+When the mephit is reduced to 0 HP, it may turn to smoke and disipate instead of dying.
 At the beginning of its next turn, it reappears within 3 *(4.5m)* of the space it disappeared with 1 hit point.
    - **Death Burst**.
 When the mephit dies, it explodes in a 5 foot radius burst of  smoke.
    Each creature in the area must succeed on a DC 9 CON Save or begin [Choking](conditions.md#choking) for the next minute (Save Ends at end of turn)
 - **Actions**: